-Common Collateral Reviews Digital Technologies Delivering Content Digital Accessibility .
-If your contract is related to purchase of digital content, covers a service or capability to develop digital content or is an application or capability to display or deliver digital content to users through websites, web applications, installed computer application, mobile applications or content based applications and services, the end user office is responsible for assuring content is equally accessible to individuals with disabilities.
-The university has committed to making all digital and web-based content accessible to all by employing principals of universal design and striving to conform to Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
+Common Collateral Reviews Use and Processing of Personal Information or Other Privacy Concerns Privacy Office.
+If the contract involves personal information (regulated and/or restricted data) processing (collection, use, transmission and storage) the Privacy Office must review the contract.
+The Contract Review Information Questionnaire should be filled out and submitted with a request to review contracts involving the sharing and processing of personal information.
+Requests for review can be made directly to the Privacy Office via privacy@qwu.edu Digital Technologies Delivering Content Digital Accessibility.
+If your contract is related to the purchase of digital content, covers a service or capability to develop digital content, or is an application or capability to display or deliver digital content to users through websites, web applications, installed computer applications, mobile applications or content based applications and services, the end user office is responsible for assuring content is equally accessible to individuals with disabilities.
+The university has committed to making all digital and webbased content accessible to all by employing principals of universal design and striving to conform to Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
 Currently, digital accessibility is overseen by the university's Digital Accessibility Committee.
 More information can be found on the Accessibility at GW website.
-Questions can be sent through the Accessibility Feedback Form and consulting with the appropriate office.
-Purchase of IT Products and Services GW Information Technology (GW IT).
-Purchases of IT products or services, or products that involve the processing of non-public or personal data (i.e, collection, use, transmission and storage), require that GW IT perform an IT Security Risk Assessment .
-The Assessment evaluates whether the product or service is compatible with university systems and align with GW IT's cybersecurity risk requirements.
-Questions regarding the assessment form should be referred to appsec@gwu.edu .
-Third Party Use of GW Name and Trademark Business Services.
+Questions can be sent through the Accessibility Feedback Form and Purchase of IT Products and Services GW Information Technology (GW IT).
+Purchases of IT products or services, or products that involve the processing of non-public or personal data (i.e., collection, use, transmission and storage), require that GW IT perform an IT Security Risk Assessment.
+The Assessment evaluates whether the product or service is compatible with university systems and aligns with GW IT's cybersecurity risk requirements.
+Questions regarding the assessment form should be referred to appsec@gwu.edu.

+Common Collateral Reviews Third Party Use of GW Name and Trademark Business Services.
 The George Washington University requires all individuals, groups, departments and organizations to submit their artwork for approval before using the university trademarks for merchandise.
 As well, external entities are required to obtain prior written permission from the university prior to use of the university's name trademarks.
 Please review the Trademark Guidelines or contact the Licensing and Trademarks Program for assistance.
-Itp@gwu.edu

-Common Collateral Reviews Relationships and Transactions where GW is Paid If the terms of a contract provide that your department or school will conduct any activity unrelated to the university's exempt purpose of education and research, and will be paid for such activity, please consult the Tax Department.
-More information about Unrelated Business Income Tax can be found on the tax department website at https://taxdepartment.gwu.edu/unrelated-business-income-tax. tax@gwu.edu 571-553-8313
+Itp@gwu.edu Relationships and Transactions where GW is Paid If the terms of a contract provide that your department or school will conduct any activity unrelated to the university's exempt purpose of education and research, and will be paid for such activity, please consult the Tax Department.
+More information about Unrelated Business Income Tax can be found on the tax department website at https://taxdepartment.gwu.edu/unrelated-business-incometax.tax@gwu.edu 571-553-8313